Frequently Asked Questions

 What about alcohol?

 Alcohol has a high number of calories and breaks down vitamins.
-An occasional glass of wine or other alcoholic beverage, though, is not considered harmful to weight loss.3
+An occasional glass of wine or other alcoholic beverage is not considered detrimental to successful weight loss.

 Can I eat anything in moderation?